ansible/django-ansible-base/docs/apps_or_lib.md

 ## Views in apps

-All views in a django app should inherit by default, from `ansible_base.lib.utils.views.AnsibleBaseDjanoAppApiView`.
+All views in a django app should inherit by default, from `ansible_base.lib.utils.views.AnsibleBaseDjangoAppApiView`.
 This view adds additional headers to all requests.
 See lib/views.md for more details.